maniospas/Blombly/docs/basics/iterables.md

 [1, 2, 3, 4]
 ```

-You may concatenate lists by adding them like below:
+Concatenate lists by adding them like below.

 ```java
 // main.bb